- 503.368.7590

 During fire season, usually June 1 through September 30, check burn restrictions prior to burning.

-Burn piles larger than 5 feet in height and 10 feet in diameter
+Burn piles larger than 5 feet in height and 10 feet in diameter require a site inspection and a Provisional Burn Permit.

 Message from the fire ChieF

 On behalf of the men and women of Nehalem Bay Fire & Rescue, welcome to our website and thank you for taking the time to visit.
-I’m honored to have the privilege of serving the community as Fire Chief.
+I’m honored to have the privilege of serving the community as its Fire Chief.

 The dedicated volunteers and full-time staff of NBFRD serve the communities of Manzanita, Nehalem, Wheeler, Neahkhanie, Bayside Gardens, and the surrounding rural areas.
 Our staff includes five full-time personnel and a dedicated team of volunteers.
 The members of NBFRD truly care about the safety of our community and are dedicated to providing excellent customer service.
 We respond to the emergency needs of our community with the most effective and efficient measures available within our existing resources.
 Our primary focus is ensuring the safety and well-being of our citizens and visitors.